 4. Feel that they are able to change their situation (self-efficacy).

 We’d successfully tested this model before, with a Dutch pension provider.
 We used the model to segment this population and found three segments.
 Each segment had different beliefs that determined their intention to be active with their pensions.
-Results of this research, including their segmentation procedure, can be read online.

 In this Dutch study, though, we were only able to explore behavioural intentions.
 The population was also tended to be somewhat more affluent than the norm for the working population, as is normal among corporate pension arrangements.
 By working with Nest Insight, we were able to overcome both of these constraints.